 It’s no surprise why Black natural hairstyles are having a shining moment.
 The myriad of beautiful looks are also rich in cultural heritage, and we love spotlighting the many ways you can style natural texture.
 (For the uninitiated, natural hair refers to Black hair that hasn’t been chemically altered with straighteners, relaxers, or texturizers.)

 Apart from being blessed with full, thick curls, this hair type is also rather versatile!
 From box braids and updos to flat twists and half-up top knots, there are so many hairstyles you can do without using any heat or chemicals on your luscious locks.
-Keep scrolling to check out natural hairstyles you can do today!
+Keep scrolling to check out the hairstyles for natural Black hair you can try now!

 1. Bantu Knots